Filipriec/tui-canvas/canvas/README.md

 ## Overview

 Canvas is designed for applications that require structured text input in a terminal environment.
 It provides:

 - Text editing modes (Vim‑like or normal)
 - Validation (regex, masks, limits, formatting)
 - Suggestions (asynchronous dropdowns)
 - Computed fields (derived values)
 - Textarea widget with cursor management
+- Syntax highlighting (via syntect)
 - Extensible architecture for custom behaviors

 ---